Palm Suite Rome: Hotel Review

 Service & Overall Experience

-• The staff sent a welcome champagne upon arrival, and we received chocolates every night during turn down service.
+• This hotel was great with extra touches.
+The staff sent a welcome champagne upon arrival, and we received chocolates every night during turn down service.

 Pros & Cons